projectcalico/calico/security/tutorials/app-layer-policy/enforce-policy-istio.md

 security requirements.
 We don't want our secure financial application microservices accessible from some hacky prototype another developer is cooking up.

 Even within our own application, the best practice is to limit access as much as possible.
 Only pods that need access to a service should get it.
 Consider the YAO Bank application.
 The customer web service does not need, and should not have direct access to the backend database.
 The customer web service needs to directly interact with clients outside the cluster, some of whom may be malicious.
 Unfortunately, vulnerabilities in web applications are all too common.
-For example, an [unpatched vulnerability in Apache Struts][struts cve] is what allowed attackers their initial access into the Equifax network where they then launched a devastating attack to steal millions of people's financial information.
+For example, an {% include open-new-window.html text='unpatched vulnerability in Apache Struts' url='https://nvd.nist.gov/vuln/detail/CVE-2017-5638' %} is what allowed attackers their initial access into the Equifax network where they then launched a devastating attack to steal millions of people's financial information.

 Imagine what would happen if an attacker were to gain control of the customer web pod in our application.
 Let's simulate this by executing a remote shell inside that pod.